A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 Transparency: What Participants Pay Back

-The Year 1 budget reflects full operational setup for 2 cohorts (20 participants), including strategic investment in professional training manual production—demonstrating comprehensive thinking about graduate success.
+Full operational setup for 2 cohorts (20 participants), including strategic investment in professional training manual production.

 Personnel Budget